vcpope/Topology-Analysis-of-Matching-Sequences-Code-and-Vis/README.md

         combo_extractMatches(transcript_files[x], transcript_files[y],
             audio_files[x], audio_files[y], 'data_type', 'perfID')

-## Scripts
+## Show Scripts (as opposed to code!)

-If matching to transcripts to a script, no need to use combinations:
+If matching to transcripts to a script (the textual basis for a performance), no need to use combinations:

     from transcript_seq_analysis import combo_extractMatches
     shownum = 5 # number of shows